Skip to main content

 Stair Calculator

 Also flags basic IRC code checks (max rise, min run, 2R + R comfort) — verify anything critical with your local building department.
+Sometimes called a "stairs calculator" or "rise run calculator."

 — vertical height of one step